TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Related Works

 Several efforts have been made to develop FMs for biosignals, and most of the works focused on electrocardiography (ECG), photoplethysmography (PPG), and electroencephalography (EEG) \cite{ni_2024_survey}.
 In contrast, research dedicated to EMG FMs remains limited.

-Turgut et al. \cite{turgut_2024_otis} introduced OTiS, a foundation model with 45 M parameters pre-trained on a broad collection of modalities, including ECG, temperature, audio, electromechanical signals, EEG, and financial time series.
-Their work demonstrated the feasibility of handling heterogeneous time-series data, including diverse input types, sampling rates, and channel configurations, within a unified pre-training framework.
+OTiS \cite{turgut_2024_otis} is a 45 M parameters FM pre-trained on a broad collection of modalities, which demonstrated the feasibility of handling heterogeneous time-series data, including diverse input types, sampling rates, and channel configurations, within a unified pre-training framework.
 In the original study, EMG is used exclusively for multi-class muscular disease classification.
 Subsequent works by Cheng et al. \cite{chen_2025_physiowave, chen_2025_waveformer} evaluated the same model on hand-gesture classification using the EPN612 \cite{benalcazar_emg-epn-612_2020}, NinaPro DB5 \cite{ninapro_db5}, NinaPro DB6 \cite{ninapro_db6}, and UCI EMG \cite{emg_data_for_gestures_481} datasets, demonstrating high accuracy across all datasets.

-Goswami et al. proposed MOMENT \cite{goswami_2024_moment}, a 350-M parameter FM pre-trained on a wide range of domains and temporal resolutions, including electrical signals, traffic, weather, disease progression, motion capture, simulated data, and ECG (among biopotentials).
-In the original work, EMG is not included in the pre-training corpus nor in the downstream evaluations.
-However, recent studies by Cheng et al. \cite{chen_2025_waveformer, chen_2025_physiowave} assessed MOMENT on the hand-gesture classification task using the EPN612, NinaPro DB5, NinaPro DB6, and UCI EMG datasets, demonstrating the applicability of MOMENT as an EMG FM.
+MOMENT \cite{goswami_2024_moment} is a 350-M parameter FM pre-trained on a wide range of domains and temporal resolutions.
+While the original work did not consider EMG, recent works \cite{chen_2025_waveformer, chen_2025_physiowave} evaluated it for hand-gesture classification on the EPN612, NinaPro DB5, NinaPro DB6, and UCI EMG datasets.

-PhysioWave \cite{chen_2025_physiowave} introduced a modality-specific FM for EMG and ECG.
-The authors further propose a unified multimodal framework combining these encoders with existing pre-trained EEG models, leveraging a multi-scale wavelet-transformer architecture, using wavelet decomposition to capture time-frequency features at different scales.
-For the EMG-specific model, the primary downstream task is hand-gesture classification, evaluated on NinaPro DB5, EPN612, and UCI EMG.
+PhysioWave \cite{chen_2025_physiowave} introduced a modality-specific FM for EMG, primarily evaluated on hand-gesture classification using the NinaPro DB5, EPN612, and UCI EMG.
 PhysioWave achieved a performance comparable to Moment and OTIS with a much smaller parameter count (5M for the smaller model).

-The same authors proposed WaveFormer \cite{chen_2025_waveformer}, a lightweight Transformer model tailored for sEMG-based gesture recognition, with a model size of only 3.1 M parameters.
-To ensure the extraction of frequency-domain features remains compact, the model integrates a learnable wavelet transform based on multi-level wavelet decomposition and depthwise separable convolutions.
-Downstream evaluations are conducted on the EPN612, NinaPro DB5, NinaPro DB6, and UCI EMG datasets, further improving the performance over PhysioWave.
+WaveFormer \cite{chen_2025_waveformer} further refined this approach with a lightweight Transformer model (3.1 M parameters) tailored for sEMG-based gesture recognition.
+WaveFormer improved performance over PhysioWave on the EPN612, NinaPro DB5, NinaPro DB6, and UCI EMG datasets.